NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events.md

 3-5 Mai 2026 | SCDM - EMEA Conference - Copenhagen, Denmark | Planned
 15-17 March 2026 | ADCM - Berlin, Germany | Planned
 18-22 May 2026 | CDISC + TMF Europe Interchange - Milan, Italy | Planned

-## Community Meeting (virtual)

-(19 August 2025, virtual event)

-Join us at the OpenStudyBuilder community meeting!
-Don't miss out on the opportunity to ask any questions to us!
-We can demonstrate various functionality and provide insightful answers.
-We can discuss on a wide range of subjects.

-You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7343203840290172928/comments/){target=_blank}.

-## Community Meeting (virtual)

-(8 September 2025, virtual event)

-Join us at the OpenStudyBuilder community meeting!
-Don't miss out on the opportunity to ask any questions to us!
-We can demonstrate various functionality and provide insightful answers.
-We can discuss on a wide range of subjects.

-You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7343204364292960257/comments/){target=_blank}.

 ## DDF: Mission Possible